 Now let’s enlarge a kidney to get a closer view.
 Here’s a cross-section of the kidney.
 Urine flows from the outer cortex to the inner medulla.
 The renal pelvis is the funnel through which urine exits the kidney and enters the ureter.

-As urine can become very concentrated as it passes through the kidneys.
-When the urine becomes too concentrated, calcium, uric acid salts and other chemicals dissolved in the urine can crystallize, forming a kidney stone (renal calculus).
+As urine passes through the kidneys, it can become very concentrated.
+When the urine becomes too concentrated, calcium, uric acid salts, and other chemicals dissolved in the urine can crystallize, forming a kidney stone, or renal calculus.

 However, stones can become more problematic when they block the flow of urine.
-A staghorn kidney stone may obstruct the entire kidney.
+Doctors call this one a staghorn kidney stone, and it is obstructing the entire kidney.
 Fortunately, these stones are the exception rather than the rule.

 Review Date 1/15/2020